karpediemnow/XPO_how-to-implement-odata4-service-with-xpo/readme.md

 user1 have permissions to Orders

-user2 doesnt have prmissions to Orders
+user2 doesnt have permissions to Orders

 example: http://localhost:54417/XpoOData/Order